-The State Energy Office within the Kentucky Energy and Environment Cabinet (SEO-EEC) will be the primary agency responsible for monitoring, collecting, analyzing, and disseminating information on energy networks within the Commonwealth.
-The SEO-EEC, works in coordination and in partnership with the Kentucky Public Service Commission (PSC), along with other ESFs contained within the EEC.
+The SEO-EEC works in coordination and in partnership with the Kentucky Public Service Commission (PSC) along with other ESFs contained within the EEC.
 The SEO-EEC will not normally act in a direct management capacity during an energy emergency, but will provide coordination, information and assistance to those agencies providing direct assistance.

 The goal of ESF-12 is to implement organized procedures to determine how energy resources are used within the state during an emergency.
-It does so by establishing organizational structure, outlining direction and control, developing a concept of operation and assigning responsibilities.
+It does so by establishing organizational structure, outlining direction and control, developing a concept of operation, and assigning responsibilities.
 The ESF-12 as found in the SEOP is as follows:

-1.5.2 Structure and Operations
+2.5.1 Structure and Operations